-A different view of the Internet evolution can be obtained using the WSD, shown in Figures 2(a) and 4(a).
-One possible cause for this behavior is increased mixing of the core and periphery of the network, i.e. the strict tiered hierarchy is becoming less important in the network structure.
-This is given further weight by studies such as [15] which show that the level of peering between ASes in the Internet has greatly increased during this period, leading to a less core-dominated network.
-Given that a fraction of AS edges are not visible from current datasets and that visibility is biased towards a better visibility of customer-provider peering relationships, we believe that our observations actually underestimate the changes in the structure of the AS topology.
+obtained using the WSD, shown in Figures 9 and 12.
+As seen in Section III, one possible cause for this behavior is increased mixing of the core and periphery of the network, i.e. the strict tiered hierarchy is becoming less important in the network structure.
+This is given further weight by studies such as [14] which show that the level of peering between ASes in the Internet has greatly increased during this period, leading to a less core-dominated network.
+Given that a fraction of AS edges are not visible from current datasets and that visibility is biased towards a better visibility of customerprovider peerings, we believe that our observations actually underestimate the changes in the structure of the AS topology.
 Using a hierarchical and preferential attachment-based model to generate synthetic AS topologies is likely to be less and less justified than ever.
 The AS topology structure is becoming more complex than in the past.